 Registering Your ADA Staking Pool

 If you want to operate your pool, you will first have to register it.
 This can only happen after they install a node from a source, register their stake address on the blockchain, and generate the keys for the stake pool.
-This part requires quite a bit of Linux operating, which is detailed more heavily by Cardano here.
+This part requires quite a bit of Linux operating, which is detailed more heavily by Cardano in their courses.

 All of these steps require quite a bit of navigation with software, so it’s important that you be well-versed in Linux.
 After these steps, you can start earning rewards, but your stake pool will need members to increase its viability.